How to Rebuild Your Life After Divorce

 Change your thoughts to change your life.

-This new field that you are building, you have to plant good thoughts.
+In this new field that you are building, you have to plant good thoughts.

 Whatever you put in the soil will grow.

-Therefore, be careful to not put seeds of weeds into the soil.
+Therefore, be careful not to put seeds of weeds into the soil.

-6. Eat Healthy Foods
+6. Eat Healthy Foods.

 Now is the time to eat the best food possible to rebuild your body.